-- The patches are expected to be encoded in text format used by IDA. - See this commit, when the 0.34.11 patches were discarded, for example patches. - Issue 546 is about the future of the binpatches, and may be useful reading.
+- The patches are expected to be encoded in text format used by IDA. - See Commit 8a9e3d1a728 for examples. - Issue 546 is about the future of the binpatches, and may be useful reading.

 If you want to write a patch, the armory patches discussed here and documented below would probably be the best place to start.